-The physically oriented notation in Mermin's book on quantum information theory 4 is adopted.
-Vectors are either typed in boldface, or in Dirac's "bra-ket" notation5.
-Both notations will be used simultaneously and equivalently; not to confuse or obfuscate, but to make the reader familiar with the bra-ket notation used in quantum physics.
+The physically oriented notation in Mermin's book on quantum information theory4 is adopted.
+Vectors are either typed in boldface, or in Dirac's "bra-ket" notation.5 Both notations will be used simultaneously and equivalently; not to confuse or obfuscate, but to make the reader familiar with the bra-ket notation used in quantum physics.

 Thereby, the vector \mathbf{x} is identified with the "ket vector" $|\mathbf{x}\rangle$.
-Ket vectors will be represented by column vectors, that is, by vertically arranged tuples
+Ket vectors will be represented by column vectors, that is, by vertically arranged

 1 Elisabeth Garber, Stephen G. Brush, and C. W. Francis Everitt.
 Maxwell on Heat and Statistical Mechanics: On "Avoiding All Personal Enquiries" of Molecules.
-Associated University Press, Cranbury, NJ, 1995.
+Lehigh University Press and Associated University Press, Bethlehem and London, 1995.
 ISBN 0934223343